Mission Statement Operation Standards Vendor Application Form Indemnity Agreement

 Assume electricity is not available unless verified by the market.
 If electricity is available, vendors must supply their own extension cords and mats or tape to cover any portions of the cord that lie in any walking area used by market customers.
-There is an extra fee if the market provides electricity which is the same amount as the space rental.
-Food trucks must provide their own electricity.

 Vendors and their employees are responsible for informing themselves about and complying with federal, state, and local health regulations and licensing requirements governing the production, display, distribution, sampling, and sale of their products.

 Foods and food products produced by “Cottage Food Producers” may be sold at the farmers’ market pursuant to the rules and regulations established by the State of Texas Department of Health.